-SEWRPC plans to conduct five sets of VISION 2050 partner workshops during the same periods as its five-part series of "public" VISION 2050 workshops (each public workshop is held in every county in the seven-county Region).
-Both partner and public workshops in each designated workshop period include the same presentation, materials, and activities-content that, beginning with the second set of workshops, will progressively build on results analyzed from the previous set of partner and public workshops.
-The initial schedule (to be refined going forward) for each progressive workshop with corresponding presentation, materials, and activities, follows:
+SEWRPC conducted five sets of VISION 2050 partner workshops during the same periods as its five-part series of "public" VISION 2050 workshops (each public workshop was held in every county in the seven-county Region).
+Both partner and public workshops in each designated workshop period included the same presentation, materials, and activities-content that, beginning with the second set of workshops, progressively built on results analyzed from each previous set of partner and public workshops.
+The schedule for workshops was as follows:

-'''

-Workshop #1 October and November 2013
+Workshop #1 October - November 2013

-Workshop #2 December 2013 and January 2014
+Workshop #2 December 2013 - January 2014

-Workshop #3 May 2014
+Workshop #3 September - October 2014

-Workshop #4 October 2014
+Workshop #4 October - December 2015

-Workshop #5 March 2015
+Workshop #5 April - May 2016

-'''

-Contracts with the eight VISION 2050 partner organizations include the following requirements:
+Contracts with the eight VISION 2050 partner organizations included the following requirements:

-- Hold five VISION 2050 workshops with their constituents during the VISION 2050 process.
-(Commission staff provide planning assistance and workshop facilitation and materials for each partner workshop.) - Attend SEWRPC's VISION 2050 workshops for the general public. - Promote attendance and participation at partner VISION 2050 workshops (with a goal of 20 constituents at each partner event). - Ensure meaningful VISION 2050 results by encouraging participants to provide ideas and suggestions that can be effectively combined with the results of SEWRPC's public workshops. - Provide partner workshop reports conveying the process and results of each workshop.
+- Hold five VISION 2050 workshops with their constituents during the VISION 2050 process (Commission staff provide planning assistance and workshop facilitation and materials for each partner workshop). - Attend SEWRPC's VISION 2050 workshops for the general public. - Promote attendance and participation at partner VISION 2050 workshops (with a goal of 20 constituents at each partner event). - Ensure meaningful VISION 2050 results by encouraging participants to provide ideas and suggestions that can be effectively combined with the results of SEWRPC's public workshops. - Provide partner workshop reports conveying the process and results of each workshop.

-PARTNER WORKSHOP #1 ATTENDANCE
+PARTNER WORKSHOP ATTENDANCE